zhuberty/claif-api/README.md

 Relationships:
 - creator (related to User)
 - recording (related to TerminalRecording)
-- annotation_reviews (related to TerminalAnnotationReview)
+- annotation_review (related to TerminalAnnotationReview)
 ```